GerkeLab/TCGAancestry/README.md

 ## Summary

-[ADMIXTURE](http://software.genetics.ucla.edu/admixture/) ancestry estimates from 5 "super populations" were calculated for 22,963 TCGA samples.
+The Cancer Genome Atlas (TCGA) is a vital resource in molecular cancer research.
+Opportunities to conduct cancer health disparities research from this resource are currently limited by incomplete data capture for self-reported race.
+Moreover, self-reported measures have known limitations, such as binning mixed race individuals into a single racial group which may not reflect their genetic make-up and thus risk.
+Therefore, we estimated global ancestry for all available TCGA samples according to standardized populations from 1000 Genomes.

 ## Samples

-22,963 samples from 11,127 TCGA participants were analyzed.
-Samples spanned 9 tissues (predominantly primary solid tumors and blood derived normal) and over 30 cancers.
-Of the participants 10,870 were part of the [Pan-Cancer](https://www.cell.com/pb-assets/consortium/pancanceratlas/pancani3/index.html) cohort (N=10,956).
+For all available sample types (primary solid tumor, blood derived normal or other), genotypes were downloaded from TCGA’s Legacy Archive.
+In total there were 22,963 samples from 11,127 TCGA participants over 30 cancers included.

 ## Supervised Analsyis

-TCGA samples were merged 1000 Genomes Phase 3 samples in order to perform supervised analysis.
-The reference population had ancestries from 5 "super populations":
+[ADMIXTURE](http://software.genetics.ucla.edu/admixture/) software was used to estimate ancestral proportions from each of the five 1000 Genomes global super populations.
+Phase 3 samples from 1000 Genomes (n = 2504) were used as reference.

+Super populations:
 - African (AFR)
 - Admixed American (AMR)
 - East Asian (EAS)
 - European (EUR)
 - South Asian (SAS)

-For more information on these popualtions and a more in-depth look at the populations making up these super populations please visit [1000 Genomes](http://www.internationalgenome.org/category/population/).
+For more information on these popualtions and a more information please visit [1000 Genomes](http://www.internationalgenome.org/category/population/).

 ## Marker Set

-Over 700,000 variants, that were shared bewteen TCGA and 1000 Genomes genotyping, were involved.
-A complete SNP list is available in the data folder (supervised_snp_list.txt).
+Ancestry estimation was based on approximately 700,000 variants that overlapped between TCGA and 1000 Genomes.
+A complete SNP list is available from [data/supervised_snp_list.txt](https://github.com/GerkeLab/TCGAancestry/raw/master/data/supervised_snp_list.txt).

 ## PCA